sway

 }

-Declutter the desktop by hiding the cursor after a set period of inactivity:
+Hide the cursor after a set period of inactivity to reduce distraction:

 seat * hide_cursor 10000